eslint/eslint/docs/user-guide/migrating-to-5.0.0.md

 **To address:** If you have written a custom rule that relies on text nodes in JSX elements having the `Literal` type, you should update it to also work with nodes that have the `JSXText` type.

+## <a name="context-get-scope"></a> The `context.getScope()` method now returns more proper scopes

+Previously, the `context.getScope()` method changed its behavior based on the `parserOptions.ecmaVersion` property.
+However, this could cause confusing behavior when using a parser that doesn't respond to the `ecmaVersion` option, such as `babel-eslint`.

+Additionally, `context.getScope()` incorrectly returned the parent scope of the proper scope on `CatchClause` (in ES5), `ForStatement` (in ≧ES2015), `ForInStatement` (in ≧ES2015), `ForOfStatement`, and `WithStatement` nodes.

+In ESLint v5, the `context.getScope()` method has the same behavior regardless of `parserOptions.ecmaVersion` and returns the proper scope.
+See [the documentation](../developer-guide/working-with-rules#contextgetscope) for more details on which scopes are returned.

+**To address:** If you have written a custom rule that uses the `context.getScope()` method in node handlers, you may need to update it to account for the modified scope information.

 ## <a name="no-context-linter"></a> The `_linter` property on rule context objects has been removed

 Previously, rule context objects had an undocumented `_linter` property, which was used internally within ESLint to process reports from rules.
 Some rules used this property to achieve functionality that was not intended to be possible for rules.
 For example, several plugins used the `_linter` property in a rule to monitor reports from other rules, for the purpose of checking for unused `/* eslint-disable */` directive comments.
 Although this functionality was useful for users, it could also cause stability problems for projects using ESLint.
 For example, an upgrade to a rule in one plugin could unexpectedly cause a rule in another plugin to start reporting errors.